 If our project managers don’t find any damage, congratulations!
 Your home is safe and secure, and you can live with peace of mind.

-If we do find storm damage, however, it needs to be repaired as soon as possible to prevent further damage.
+If our storm damage restoration company does find storm damage, however, it needs to be repaired as soon as possible to prevent further damage.

 We know dealing with insurance companies can be a daunting task, so we’ll walk you through the process of filing a claim step-by-step.
 We’ll also take time to go over our contract with you and answer any questions you may have.